Be a Society Volunteer

 21. Jim Roberts: Former student at the Leesburg Training Center.
 Has been invaluable recounting life at the school as well as the location of objects, long gone.
 Has been identifying former teachers and students in photographs found at Virginia State University.

-22. Hari Sharma: Chief Financial Officer of the Edwin Washington Society, as of 2022.
+22. Hari Sharma: Former Chief Financial Officer of the Edwin Washington Society.
 Former Treasurer and member of the Board of Directors.

-23. Jana Shafagoj, Member of the Editorial Committee, Bulletin of Loudoun County History.
+23. Jana Shafagoj, Former member of the Editorial Committee, Bulletin of Loudoun County History.

 24. Sherri Simmons: Member of the EWS Advisory Committee.
 Former Assistant Principal, Douglass School, and member of the planning committee for the November 10, 2018 Conference “Dirt Don’t Burn.”
 Former member of the Board of Directors.
 Invaluable link to the larger Black community of Loudoun and neighboring counties.

-25. Neil Steinberg: Vice President of the Edwin Washington Society.
+25. Neil Steinberg: Vice President of the Edwin Washington Society and Treasurer as of 2024.
 Owner of Photoworks in Leesburg and member of the Leesburg Town Council.
 Chief of photography.
 Digitally copying and reproducing without imperfections, important images from our collection.
 Also does still photos for “Dirt Don’t Burn.”

 ALUMNI